 Former Candidate in 2022 for the US House of Representatives, 6th Congressional District

-Kathleen is nearing the end of a four year term serving on the Governing Board for Maricopa Community Colleges.
-Her biography on the website provides a succinct summary of her many accomplishments, “Ms. Winn has extensive experience in public service, serving organizations that benefit military personnel and veterans, people facing homelessness, seniors, and her local community members.
+Kathleen completed a four-year term serving on the Governing Board for Maricopa Community Colleges.
+Her biography on the website provided a succinct summary of her many accomplishments, “Ms. Winn has extensive experience in public service, serving organizations that benefit military personnel and veterans, people facing homelessness, seniors, and her local community members.
 She has also devoted her time to combating a variety of causes including senior abuse, human trafficking, crime, homelessness and substance abuse.”

-Kathleen’s growing concern over the state of the world and, in particular, politics at a local level, compelled her to not simply complain about what she saw and to feel helpless, she rolled up her sleeves and got to work putting together a campaign to run for Congress.
+Kathleen’s growing concern over the state of the world and, in particular, politics at a local level, compelled her to not simply complain about what she saw and to feel helpless.
+Instead, she rolled up her sleeves and got to work putting together a campaign to run for Congress.
 Because that’s what Kathleen does.
 She gets involved in being part of the solution.
-Kathleen ran against Juan Ciscomani in the election for the U.S. House of Representative in Arizona’s 6th Congressional District.
-After the August 2nd primary, Juan advanced to the upcoming general election as the Republican candidate.
+Kathleen ran against Juan Ciscomani, who ultimately prevailed in winning the primary election to serve in the U.S. House of Representative for Arizona’s 6th Congressional District.

-Kathleen only had a couple of days of down time after the primary election before she regrouped and pursued her next opportunity.
+Kathleen only had a couple of days of down time after the election before she regrouped and pursued her next opportunity.
 Kathleen’s campaign gave her the ability to dig deeper into the issues, meeting knowledgeable and influential people both in Arizona and Washington D.C.
 Although she was disappointed she did not advance to the general election, Kathleen is excited about what’s next.
 She was invited to become an on air radio host on KVOI 1030 AM.
-Her show is called Winn Tucson and she is the only female announcer at the station.
+Her show is called Winn Tucson.
 Her greatest desire is to focus on issues, not politics.

 For example, Kathleen is blessed with ten granddaughters and six grandsons.
 She started the not for profit organization PROJECT 25 to, “Take a stand against those who exploit, traffic and rape children for profit in our communities.”